 This common root account can make it easier to break into an ESXi host because the name is already known.
 Having a common root account also makes it harder to match actions to users.

 For better auditing, create individual accounts with Administrator privileges.
 Set a highly complex password for the root account and limit the use of the root account, for example, for use when adding a host to vCenter Server.
 Do not remove the root account.
+For more information about assigning permissions to a user for an ESXi host, see vSphere Single Host Management - VMware Host Client documentation.

 Best practice is to ensure that any account with the Administrator role on an ESXi host is assigned to a specific user with a named account.
 Use ESXi Active Directory capabilities, which allow you to manage Active Directory credentials.